 THE living political reformers of Great Britain have lost the oldest of their leaders-Joseph Hume is dead!
 Mr. Hume had been visibly declining in health for a year past.
-During the last few weeks a disease of the heart gradually reduced his strength, and gave warning that his end was drawing near.
-He expired at six o'clock on Tuesday night at his seat, Burnley Hall, years, with some effect, to the reform of the East Indian system, and in 1818, was again in Parliament, this time for Montrose, which he retained till
+During the last few weeks a disease of the and helmets. heart gradually reduced his strength, and gave warno'clock on Tuesday night at his seat, Burnley Hall, Norfolk.